Atom-Copilot/.github/profile/README.md

 # Atom: Streamline tasks, boost productivity, and simplify your life with our powerful AI virtual assistant!

-Welcome to the world of ATOM AI, a versatile AI tool designed to meet the needs of users in various domains.
+Welcome to the world of Atom, a versatile AI tool designed to meet the needs of users in various domains.
 With a revolutionary design and a strong emphasis on advanced virtual assistance, Atom offers a wide range of applications.
 Look what Atom can do:

 ### For Students: